How a Ductless HVAC System Can Keep You Comfortable

-Like many other systems, a ductless or mini-split HVAC system uses an outdoor unit and one or more indoor air handlers.
-Refrigerant flows through a small conduit to the indoor units.
-As long as the space is relatively small or there are multiple indoor air handlers, ductwork isn’t needed; you won’t need to worry about maintaining your ducts or repairing leaks, and you can save energy and lower the utility bills of your home in Palm Beach Gardens, Florida.
-A ductless HVAC system can keep you and your family comfortable with zoning, a quiet design, and fewer indoor pollutants.
+Similar to other systems, a ductless or mini-split HVAC system uses an outdoor unit and one or more indoor air handlers.
+The refrigerant flows through a small conduit to the indoor units.
+As long as the space is relatively small or there are multiple indoor air handlers, ductwork isn’t needed.
+You won’t need to worry about maintaining your ducts or repairing leaks.
+You can also save energy and lower the utility bills of your home in Palm Beach Gardens, Florida.
+A ductless HVAC system can keep you and your family comfortable with zoning, a quiet design, energy efficiency and fewer indoor pollutants.

 Most HVAC systems have one thermostat near the center of the home.
 A ductless HVAC system with zoning has two or more thermostats, and each controls its own indoor air handlers.
 This setup allows you to control the temperature in each area or zone independently.
 You won’t have to heat or cool unoccupied rooms, and your family members won’t have to argue about thermostat settings.
 Many programmable thermostats let you control multiple zones with your computer or phone.